Click to Call: (248) 283 - 7000

 Are you under investigation for possessing a firearm as a convicted felon?
 If so, don’t speak a word to law enforcement and contact J. Dallo of Dallo Law, P.C..
 Attorney Dallo and his premier law firm have the unique criminal defense experience needed to fight a felon in possession of a firearm charge.
 Our team can commit to your case and give it the one-on-one attention it needs to produce reduced or dismissed charges.

-Call Dallo Law, P.C. today to set up your first consultation free of charge.
+Call Dallo Law, P.C. today to set up your first consultation of charge.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Waterford Township, Rochester Hills, Royal Oak, Clarkston, Auburn Hills, Novi, Sterling Heights, Birmingham, Bloomfield Hills and Warren.

 Information Center: